chrrasmussen/RIOFuzzyTime/README.md

 ## License

-The license for this library is currently undetermined.
-Either the Apache license or the BSD license will be chosen.
+This library is licensed under the Apache 2.0 license.
+See LICENSE for more details.